Sprowk/Linked-list-in-python/README.md

-This is an educational project created by Alexander Matuska.
+This is an educational project created by Alexander Matuška.